-- a. access to, the minor residential unit shall be achieved from the same vehicle crossing as the principal residential unit on the site; - the maximum GFA of the minor residential unit shall be 80m2 (residential zone) or 90m2 (rural zone) (excluding any area required for a car vehicle garage or carport up to a maximum of 40m2);
+a) access to, the minor residential unit shall be achieved from the same vehicle

-- there shall be only one minor residential unit per site; and - d. a minor residential unit may only be established on a site where the average density of any minor residential unit and principal residential unit achieves an average site density of one residential unit per 5,000m2 of site area.
+- crossing as the principal residential unit on the site; - b) the maximum GFA of the minor residential unit shall be 80m (residential zone) or 90m (rural zone) (excluding any area required for a car vehicle garage or carport up to a maximum of 40m); - c) there shall be only one minor residential unit per site in the residential zones; - d) in the rural zones: - (i) there shall be only one minor residential unit per site; or - (ii) there shall be only one minor residential unit per delineated area within a site: or - (iii) for any site where there is a residential unit and a bonus residential unit there shall be a maximum of two minor residential units per site; and - (iv) a minor residential unit shall only be erected on a site less than 4ha where the site exists and is a site or allotment that was created by subdivision and was on a subdivision consent between 1 October 1991 and 24 February 2001 (inclusive of both dates); and - e) in the Large Lot Residential Zone, a minor residential unit may only be established on a site where the average density of any minor residential unit and principal residential unit achieves an average site density of one residential unit per 5,000m2 of site area.

+Note: The above definition includes the National Planning Standard definition and is contained within the Proposed District Plan.

+The above definition will apply once the appeals period closes in relation to decisions on the Proposed District Plan, providing no appeals are lodged that relate to minor residential units.

-Note: The above definition is consistent with the National Planning Standard definition and is contained within the Proposed District Plan.
-Until the proposed District Plan is adopted, if the dwellinghouse definition stated in the operative District Plan is complied with, the secondary dwelling constructed should be considered a minor residential unit for the purpose of assessing development contributions.
-This should be less than 75m2 in habitable area and within 30m of a primary dwelling.
+Until then, if the Dwellinghouse definition contained in the Operative District Plan is complied with, the secondary dwelling will be considered a minor residential unit for the purpose of assessing development contributions.
+This means the secondary dwelling will need to be no more than 75m2 in gross floor area and located within 30m the primary dwellinghouse.